ByteQuix / Blog / Article

 Pricing is contract-based, not per-job

-Commercial customers expect monthly invoicing at a contracted rate, with extras billed separately.
-Residential software wants to invoice per visit.
-The mismatch shows up as either manual invoice editing every month or pricing that ignores the contract structure.
+Commercial customers expect a monthly invoice at the contracted rate, with extras billed on their own.
+Residential software wants to bill per visit.
+So every month someone edits invoices by hand, or the pricing ignores the contract.

 Vendor compliance is a cost center

-Commercial customers (especially property managers, facilities groups, and large retail chains) require COIs with specific endorsements, vendor portal updates, and W-9s on file.
-The residential apps do not track this.
-Most shops manage it in a binder or a shared drive.
+Commercial customers require COIs with specific endorsements, vendor portal updates, and W-9s on file.
+Property managers, facilities groups, and big retail chains are the strictest.
+The residential apps do not track any of it.
+Most shops run it from a binder or a shared drive.

 What the commercial workflow really needs